Phinix-Morgan/drop_notes/README.md

 index.html file is not necessary
 (to see it as working you all need to host it ) you can also check it on your localhost(note:payattention to the (database name) and( table & fields name )
-# we are still working on it (so far we are on starting stage)
+# we are still working on it (so far we are on beginning stag of the project.)